project-interlude/Fenetrix/README.md

-# FENETRIX // HARDSTYLE KICK SYNTHESIZER
+# FENETRIX // HARDSTYLE INSPIRED KICK SYNTHESIZER
 **A Project Interlude Audio DSP Application**

-Fenetrix is a brutal, web-based Hardstyle Kick Generator designed with a dark, industrial hardware aesthetic.
+Fenetrix is a brutal, web-based Kick Generator designed with a dark, industrial hardware aesthetic.
 It operates directly in your browser using the Web Audio API, allowing you to synthesize kicks with uncompromising distortion, precision EQ, and deep sub-bass manipulation.

 ## 🎛️ Features